 But randomness can be hard to pin down, human perception can be right, and even the best scholars make mistakes.
 In a remarkable plot twist, two little-known statisticians, Josh Miller and Adam Sanjurjo, found an error in Tversky’s 1985 hot hand study thirty years after its publication.
 The error has been propagated by Michael Lewis, Daniel Kahneman, and more than a thousand scholars citing the original study.
 When the error was corrected, some of the original results were reversed.

 So is there a hot hand after all?

 Amos Tversky was 59 years old when he died in 1996, five years before the Nobel Prize that he would surely have shared with Daniel Kahneman was awarded, and almost two decades before the flaw in his hot hand study was found.
 An awesome researcher and a huge basketball fan, he would no doubt be pleased about the correction of his error if he were with us today, and he would surely be watching the Warriors play the Cavs for the 2017 championship.

-A pdf of the working paper is available here.
+A link to download the published version is available here.